Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/migrationguide.md

 `EventHubConsumerClient` in the `@azure/event-hubs` package, allowing `EventHubConsumerClient` to be the single point of entry for receiving of any type (from single partition, all partitions, or with load balancing and checkpointing features) within Event Hubs.

+Important note on checkpoints: It is unfortunate, but the `EventHubConsumerClient` does not support legacy checkpoint data.
+In order to meet the goals set for unifying checkpoint data across languages for the new set of Event Hubs libraries and to make improvements to the algorithm used for managing partition ownership, breaking changes were necessary.

 ### Granular control over retries

 Retry logic and tuning has been externalized, allowing for better configuration